UKHomeOffice/landlords-checking-service/apps/lcs/views/content/en/accessibility.md

 At this time, this service does not contain any content that is exempt from the regulations.

 ## Preparation of this accessibility statement
 This statement was prepared on 07 October 2024.
-It was last reviewed on 07 October 2024.
+It was last reviewed on 07 March 2025.

 This website was last tested on 03 October 2024.
 The test was carried out internally by the Home Office.